DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

     </Step>
 ```

+Supposing you want to connect with the KMS within AWS,
-The AssignMessage policy will be like this:
+the AssignMessage policy will be like this:
 ```
 <AssignMessage name='AM-Construct-Outgoing-AWS-Message'>
   <AssignTo createNew='true' type='request'>outgoingAwsMessage</AssignTo>